top of page

 Tracking Lakota’s progress was essential.
 I kept a mental note of her activity levels, appetite, and any signs of pain or discomfort.
 This helped identify what worked and what needed adjustment.

-For example, when she showed signs of fatigue after physical therapy, I shortened it.
-When her joints seemed stiffer in the mornings, I massage her hips for a few minutes to get her up and moving.
-These small tweaks are making a big difference in her comfort and willingness to move.
+For example, when she showed signs of fatigue after physical therapy, I shortened the sessions.
+When her joints seemed stiffer in the mornings, I massaged her hips for a few minutes to get her up and moving.
+These small tweaks made a big difference in her comfort and willingness to move.
 I can count on her to come to me for spinal massages when needed.
 She uses her body language to let me know what her needs are.
 Sometimes she tries to take advantage of our communicative skills by asking for treats she is not scheduled for.

 The Emotional Impact of Helping a Senior Dog

 Supporting Lakota through her senior years strengthened our bond.
-Seeing her regain strength and independence, as well as playing with her sibling Sultan, is bringing both occasional joy and relief.
+Seeing her regain strength and independence, as well as playing with her sibling Sultan, brings both joy and relief.
 It reminds me that aging doesn’t mean giving up; with patience and care, she and Sultan can enjoy their golden years with dignity.

 This journey is also teaching me the importance of listening and watching for Lakota's needs and adapting care as she changes.
 Every dog is unique, and what works for one may not work for another.
 The key is commitment and love.